 Be realistic in considering whether you can adhere to the above timeline without compromising the quality of your proposal submission.
 There are many individuals at VCU available to help you submit a successful proposal but advance notice and adherence to timelines is essential.

 Both you and your Research Administrator are responsible for carefully reading the solicitation or sponsor funding announcement.
 There are many different kinds of sponsors and funding programs, each with their own set of proposal requirements.
 It is extremely important to be aware of your particular proposal guidelines and communicate with your Research Administrator on any issues as early in the process as possible.

 Other steps in planning the project:

 - Develop content

-- Discuss cost share options, if applicable, with your department chair.
-If cost share is required, complete the Cost Share Budget in RAMS SPOT (see RAMS SPOT Get Started Guide - Cost Share Budget and Cost Sharing Demo for more information).
+- Discuss cost share options, if applicable, with your department chair/center director and administrator.
+If cost share is required, complete the Cost Share Budget in RAMS SPOT (see RAMS SPOT Get Started Guide - Cost Share Budgetand Cost Sharing Demo for more information).
 This includes NIH over-the-cap salary cost sharing.

 - If this is a limited submission proposal, contact the Office of Sponsored Programs well in advance of any internal deadlines and review OSP’s instructions for applying to limited submission opportunities

 - Identify key personnel

 - If you are including a subaward to another institution in your proposal, gather the following documents, at minimum, from the subawardee.
-These material will be uploaded to the Funding Proposal in RAMS-SPOT:
+These materials will be uploaded to the Funding Proposal in RAMS-SPOT:

-- Sign AOR Authorization (on cover page or consortium letter)
+- Signed AOR Authorization (on cover page or consortium letter)